Arithmetics in number systems with cubic base: Case with large positive conjugate

 In the previous sections, we have derived a useful estimate of the positive conjugate of $\beta$.
 In this case, we cannot provide similar results.
-However, we will show how to find an upper bound on our conjugate, which we will use in the following application of the $HK$ method.
+However, we will show how to find another upper bound on the positive conjugate, which we will use in the following application of the $HK$ method.

 \begin{lemma} Let $\beta$ be the dominant root of the polynomial

 where $0\leq b\leq a-3$.
 Then the positive conjugate of $\beta$ is less than or equal to

 \end{lemma}